STIKO/hipchat-laravel/README.md

 # hipchat-laravel
-A simple hipchat nitification for laravel
+A simple hipchat notification for laravel5

 **Installation**